First published to the Microsoft 365 Blog on May 22, 2018

 Over the next several weeks, we’ll walk you through the Eight Essentials for Hybrid Identity that will help you set a solid foundation and learn about the latest technologies, so you can take your strategy to the next level.

-To start off, I want to address the first essential to any hybrid identity strategy –
+To start off, I want to address the first essential to any hybrid identity strategy – a shift in mindset!

 #1 Identity as the control plane